StatCan/cae-eac/docs/en/AzureStorageExplorer.md

 5. Once you login, your storage account and containers will be visible to you.

-6. Files can be download and uploaded to\from your virtual machine from your respective container
+6. Files can be download and uploaded to\from your virtual machine using your respective container

    ![Download and Upload Files](images/AzureStorageExplorerUpDown.png)